Does cold calling really work for B2B businesses in 2023?

 By researching the company, the sales rep has a fighting chance of working out what problems they may be having.

-This makes it easier to secure next steps in the initial cold call as sales reps only need to convince the B2B customer that they can solve their problems within budget.
+This makes it easier to secure the next steps in the initial cold call, as sales reps only need to convince the B2B customer that they can solve their problems within budget.

 8 top tips to improve B2B cold calling

-Not only is B2B cold calling very much alive, it’s making a comeback.
+Not only is B2B cold calling very much alive, but it’s also making a comeback.

-This means it’s more important than ever to brush on your cold calling skills to increase conversions with the first knock at the door.
+This means it’s more important than ever to brush up on your cold-calling skills to increase conversions with the first knock at the door.

 #1 Research your prospects